nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `view 2` opens up the record of the 2nd client in the case management system.
+* `list` followed by `view 2` opens up the record of the 2nd client in the displayed client list.
-* `find Betsy` followed by `delete 1` opens up the record of the 1st client in the results of the `find` command.
+* `find n/Betsy` followed by `view 1` opens up the record of the 1st client in the results of the `find` command.

 ### Editing a client : `edit`